kaisenlinux/manpages-dev/category/Hardware/fio.md

                      none   The zonerange, zonesize zonecapacity and zoneskip parameters are ignored.

                      strided
                             I/O happens in a single zone until zonesize bytes have been transferred.
 After that number of bytes has been transferred processing of the next zone  starts.
                             The zonecapacity parameter is ignored.

                      zbd    Zoned block device mode.
 I/O happens sequentially in each zone, even if random I/O has been selected.
 Random I/O happens across all zones instead of being re‐ stricted to a single zone.
+Trim is handled using a zone reset operation.
+Trim only considers non-empty sequential write required and  sequential  write  pre‐ ferred zones.

        zonerange=int
               For zonemode=strided, this is the size of a single zone.
 See also zonesize and zoneskip.